 We believe that unfolding developments in the U.S. residential housing market are generating significant investment opportunities.
-The U.S. residential real estate market is vast: the value of the housing market totaled approximately \$20 trillion as of September 2013, including about \$10 trillion of outstanding mortgages, according to Inside Mortgage Finance.
-In the aftermath of the U.S. financial crisis, the residential mortgage industry is undergoing major structural changes that are transforming the way mortgages are originated, owned and serviced.
-We believe these changes are creating a compelling set of investment opportunities.
+The U.S. residential real estate market is vast: the value of the housing market totaled approximately \$21 trillion as of January 2015, including about \$11 trillion of home equity and \$10 trillion of mortgage debt outstanding, according to Inside Mortgage Finance and Federal Reserve Statistical Release.
+The residential mortgage industry is undergoing major structural changes that are transforming the way mortgages are originated, owned and serviced.

-We also believe that we are one of only a select number of market participants that have the combination of capital, industry expertise and key business relationships we think are necessary to take advantage of this opportunity.
+We also believe that we are one of only a select number of market participants that have the combination of capital, industry expertise and key business relationships we think are necessary to take advantage of these opportunities.